ar4/deepwave/docs/example_batched_models.rst

         loss_mse = 1e9 * loss_fn(pred_data, true_data)

         # Model difference penalty
-        # Penalize the variance between the models
+        # Penalise the variance between the models
         loss_penalty = torch.pow(v_init - v_init.mean(dim=0), 2).mean()

         # Total loss
         loss = loss_mse + penalty_weight * loss_penalty
         loss.backward()
-        optimizer.step()
+        optimiser.step()

 The figure below shows the inverted velocity models of the three shots as the inversion progresses, with lower rows corresponding to later epochs.
 We can see that each model initially only includes contributions from the corresponding shot (since the penalty term for variance across the models is initially zero).
 After several epochs, the penalty term gets stronger and all three models converge to a similar result.